numbfrank/n8n-nodes-tuoni/README.md

 Create a new credential of type “Tuoni API” in n8n:

-- Server URL: Base URL to your Tuoni instance (for example, `https://tuoni.example.com`).
+- **Server URL**: Base URL to your Tuoni instance (e.g., `https://localhost:8443` or `https://tuoni.example.com:8443`)
-- Username: Your Tuoni username.
+- **Username**: Your Tuoni username
-- Password: Your Tuoni password.
+- **Password**: Your Tuoni password

-The node will authenticate against Tuoni and send an `Authorization: Bearer <token>` header.
-A built-in test request verifies access via `/api/v1/users/me`.
+- **Ignore SSL Issues**: Enable this for self-signed certificates (common in local/test environments)
+- **Authentication Method**: Choose between:
+  - **Basic (Username/Password)** - Recommended, works for all operations
+  - **JWT** - Obtains and caches a JWT token for subsequent requests

+The credential includes a built-in test that validates connectivity to your Tuoni server.
+In Basic mode, it tests against `/api/v1/agents`.
+In JWT mode, it performs a login to verify credentials and obtain a token.

 ## Operations